rnsavinelli/requests-aws-iam-auth/README.md

 ## TODO
 - Add testing of three most recent python versions.
 Use docker not tox.
 No reason to bloat the stack.
 - Add fuzzing?
-- What is with the .egg-info directory build artifact?
-- Move to Github
 - Add CI build.
 Keep it portable and deterministic.
 - Upload to pypi prod
 - Support AWS API Gateway v2 if it adds IAM Auth as a feature.
 Same for HTTP2.
 - Add Requests v3 support.
 - connection header.
-The connection header is getting set to blank somewhere post auth and the server signing (inclusive).
+The connection header is set to blank between post auth and the server signing (inclusive).
 Could be a AWS, Requests, urllib3, botocore, or http.client.
 Have ruled out botocore.
 Can rule out the urllib3 and http.client by reading the sent request on the wire.
 As a temporary workaround we do not sign it.